 - Shorten Perches: Large bully birds need perches to balance at the feeder, but smaller birds can often hover long enough to take a seed without needing a perch.
 Removing perches from tube feeders can minimize how many bully birds can use the feeder.
 Similarly, removing trays or nets that catch seed at the bottom of feeders will remove perching space for larger bullies.

-- Underneath Feeders: Bully birds such as blackbirds, grackles and starlings can usurp a suet feeder and will quickly empty it, often consuming an entire suet cake in a day.
+- Underneath Feeders: Bully birds such as blackbirds, grackles, and starlings can usurp a suet feeder and quickly empty it, often consuming an entire suet cake in a day.
 This leaves no food available for other suet-eating birds such as woodpeckers, but changing the feeder's design can effectively exclude bullies.
-Choosing an underneath feeder design that requires birds to cling from the feeder's bottom, such as the Eco-Strong Upside Down Suet Feeder, will virtually eliminate bully intrusions.
 At the same time, smaller birds are happy to cling upside down to access the suet.

 - Avoid Ground Feeding: Many bully birds are attracted to easy feeding areas such as ground feeding stations or large tray or hopper feeders.
 Removing those easy access feeding locations will minimize the food available to bullies, and they are likely to move along to more accessible food sources.

-- Offer Specialized Foods: Bully birds are most attracted to inexpensive foods such as cracked corn, millet, milo, wheat, bread and sunflower seeds.
-Switching to more specialized foods such as safflower seeds for cardinals, Nyjer for finches, jelly for orioles and fruits for songbirds will still provide a bountiful buffet for backyard birds without encouraging bullies to empty every feeder.
+- Offer Specialized Foods: Bully birds are most attracted to inexpensive foods such as cracked corn, millet, milo, wheat, and sunflower seeds.
+Switching to more specialized foods such as safflower seeds for cardinals, Nyjer for finches, jelly for orioles, and fruits for songbirds will still provide a bountiful buffet without encouraging bullies to empty every feeder.